 If you’re saving to cover future education costs, a 529 savings plan is a tax-advantaged way to save for educational expenses, such as college tuition.
-As of 2019, you can also make federal income tax-free qualified 529 withdrawals of up to $10,000 per beneficiary per year to pay tuition for a K-12 school.
-The change, included in the 2017 tax law, limits qualified 529 withdrawals for K-12 tuition to $10,000 per beneficiary per year.
+As of 2018, you can also make federal income tax-free qualified 529 withdrawals of up to $10,000 per beneficiary per year to pay tuition for a K-12 school.
+The change, included in the 2017 tax law, limits qualified 529 withdrawals for K-12 tuition to $10,000 per beneficiary per year.1

 Many states are also extending 529 plan state-tax benefits, including receiving state income-tax deductions for contributions and withdrawing funds state-tax-free, when they are used for K-12 tuition.
 However, the state tax treatment of 529 plans (including the state tax treatment of contributions and distributions) may be different from the federal tax treatment and may vary based on the particular 529 plan in which you participate and your state of residence.2

 The 2017 tax law limited itemized deductions, making it harder for taxpayers to exceed the standard deduction.
 However, donating through a donor advised fund can help you aggregate your charitable contributions, allowing you to exceed the standard deduction.
-Because a donor advised fund is maintained and operated by a public charity, you’ll receive the full tax benefit when you contribute to the fund, up to the per-year charitable contribution limit, and you can distribute the funds to your favorite causes over time.
+Because a donor advised fund is maintained and operated by a public charity, if you itemize deductions, you’ll receive the full tax benefit when you contribute to the fund, up to the per-year charitable contribution limit, and you can distribute the funds to your favorite causes over time.

 For retirement savers, diversifying your retirement portfolio with a variable annuity may provide tax-deferred growth potential, guaranteed lifetime income, increased retirement savings, equity upside potential, and a death benefit for named beneficiaries.